-- Taken to extremes in one novel when the characters pass through a number of alternate Xanths in search of one particular alternate, basing their assessment re: whether or not they've made it on who Jenny Elf married and the resulting "species" of her daughter.
-In one universe, she was half-skeleton.
+- Taken to extremes in one novel when the characters pass through a number of alternate Xanths in search of one particular alternate, basing their assessment of whether or not they've made it on who Jenny Elf married and the resulting "species" of her daughter.
+In one universe, she was half-skeleton. (its a long story...)

 - In Glen Cook's Garrett, P.I. novels, hybrids between the various fantasy races have become so common that the ancestry of some of them can be almost impossible to guess.
 Really complex blends are referred to as "uniques".

-- Sonek Pran, recently introduced into the Trek Verse, is one quarter Betazed, one quarter human, one quarter Vulcan, and one quarter Bajoran.
-He refers to himself on one occasion as a "quadroon", an old term that didn't necessarily have that meaning and was often racially offensive.
+- Sonek Pran is one quarter Betazoid, one quarter human, one quarter Vulcan, and one quarter Bajoran.
+He refers to himself on one occasion as a "quadroon".

-- One world in the Star Trek Expanded Universe, called Helena, values diversity, to the point where the more different species you have in your ancestry, the more honored you are.
+- One world called Helena, values diversity, to the point where the more different species you have in your ancestry, the more honored you are.
 If you're all one species, though, you will have to use that other, less attractive dining hall, among other things.
 (Naturally, and ironically, Tuvok gets to experience that.)
 They'd be very happy to meet Mr. Pran, if he doesn't turn out at some point to actually be from Helena.

 - Kirk's son in the Star Trek Shatnerverse books has 1/4 Klingon, 1/4 Romulan, and a strange mix of human ancestry from Kirk and his Chalchaj'qmey mother (an artificial Klingon/Romulan hybrid race with the addition of human organs).
 Additionally, according to Spock, the boy's Romulan ancestry also makes him part-Vulcan.
 Interestingly, Joseph Kirk's unique genetics make him an Ancient, among those who seeded most of the galaxy with life.

 - Vurt does it in fives—most of the Five Races can have sex with the others, but there are only five combinations that produce viable offspring.
 Some of those can interbreed to produce five possible three-way combinations, and those can interbreed to produce five possible four-way combinations.
 Of course, there's only one five-way combination, but so far one of those has never been born.
-(This makes no sense from a genetic standpoint, of course, but a): cyborgs apparently pass down their robotic limbs to their children, and b): human plus dog is a viable two-way pairing.
-They Just Didn't Care, and you needn't either.)
+(This makes no sense from a genetic standpoint, of course, but a): cyborgs apparently pass down their robotic limbs to their children, and b): human plus dog is a viable two-way pairing.)

 - Pollen goes into a little more detail on the matter.
 The source of the whole thing was a sort of fertility plague released from the dream world... men afflicted with it would pretty much go out and inseminate anything that seemed like a good idea at the time.
 Whether this was an intentional side effect was unclear.